4 Benefits of Live Streaming for Your Business

 - Paste the code into the HTML of your website.
 (You may need to familiarize yourself with how to read the source code of a website to ensure you paste the code in the correct location.
 Don’t worry, it’s not very difficult.)

-If you have any problems, please check out our blog posts that focus on how to embed videos.
+If you have any problems, please check out our blog posts that focus on embedding videos.
 For further assistance, please contact our technical support team.

 Please note that the Dacast video player is white-label, which means that there is no branding.
 Unlike YouTube and other consumer-grade live streaming options, when you embed a Dacast video, you can ensure that it’s only accessible in one place: on your website.